Sweet Life: Los Angeles

 Sweet Life: Los Angeles is an American reality television series created by Issa Rae.
 It premiered on August 19, 2021, on HBO Max.
 In October 2021, it was renewed for a second season which premiered on August 4, 2022.
 In December 2022, the series was canceled after two seasons.

 The series is scheduled to air on OWN beginning on June 13, 2025, with new footage incorporated.

 Background

 Sweet Life was inspired by both the Frank Ocean song after which it is named, and the BET reality television show Baldwin Hills.
-The show follows a close group of African-American friends in their 20s, as they live their lives in South Los Angeles striving for "Black Excellence."
-The group is supportive of each other and their goals of chasing their dreams connect them.
+The show follows a close group of African American friends in their 20s as they live in South Los Angeles and pursue their personal and professional goals.
+Their shared experiences and mutual support connect the group.

 Cast

 Profession and age of cast members when the first season premiered: